RajeevKPurdue/FVCOM_ArrayBased_Processing_CiscoGRP/README.md

 If you use this software in your research, please cite:

 Kumar, R. (2025).
-FVCOM output array-based processor:  GitHub. https://github.com/RajeevKPurdue/FVCOM_ArrayBased_Processing_CiscoGRP
+FVCOM output array-based framework:  GitHub. https://github.com/RajeevKPurdue/FVCOM_ArrayBased_Processing_CiscoGRP

 ## License